SchnitzelBeef/Project-Sorting-CUDA-/README.md

 ### Using a Custom Input

 To use your own input, ensure it is formatted as a Futhark array of unsigned 32-bit integers, with each element suffixed by `u32`.
-Save this array to a file named `input.txt` inside the `/code/` directory, replacing the existing array definition.
-Then, return back into `/code/cuda/radix/` and execute:
+Save this array to a file named `input.txt` inside the `/code/cuda/radix` directory, replacing the existing array definition and execute:

 ```
 ./radix N 1
 ```

-where `N` represent the number of elements in the given array.
+where `N` represents the number of elements in the given array.